Kinship Care

 An Initial Placement Grant - This is a standard, non-means tested grant which is payable for all children who meet the eligibility criteria moving into new placements.

-Regular Financial Support - is only payable for children who meet the eligibility criteria and payment of regular financial support is subject to a means test.
-Adopters who wish to be assessed for regular financial support must complete an application form and provide proof of all income and expenditure - all income available to the family and the child will be taken into account.
+Regular Financial Support - is only payable for children who meet the eligibility criteria, and payment of regular financial support is subject to a means test and will be time limited.
+Adopters who wish to be assessed for regular financial support must complete an adoption financial assessment and provide proof of all income and expenditure - all income available to the family and the child will be taken into account.

 All adopters will be offered a Welfare Rights check to make sure they are aware of all the benefits they are able to claim (e.g. Tax Credits, Child Benefit etc).